igorii/OCWeb/docs/Files.md

 ### Mongoskin

-We use a wrapper around the native node-mongodb API called Mongoskin, which allows us to access the database using commands nearly identical to those availble in the mongo shell such as db.createCollection(), db.xxxx.find(0), etc.
+We use a wrapper around the native node-mongodb API called Mongoskin, which allows us to access the database using commands nearly identical to those available in the mongo shell such as db.createCollection(), db.xxxx.find(0), etc.

 This node module exposes functions that allows us to get all stop data (stored as JSON objects), stop popularity, user information, create a new user, get, add, and remove favourite routes for a user.